 (B) The commission shall set the required minimum number of hours based upon the availability of funding for reimbursement.
 If no funding is available for reimbursement, continuing professional training shall not be required for the year(s) in which sufficient funding was not available.

-(D) The executive director may extend the time for completion of the continuing professional training requirements upon written request from the appointing authority.
+(I) The executive director may extend the time for completion of the continuing professional training requirements upon written request from the appointing authority.
 Such request shall contain an explanation of the emergency circumstances which created the need for the extension.
 The application shall set forth the name of the peace officer or trooper for whom the extension is requested, the emergency circumstances, including documentation, for which the extension is requested, and the date on which the request was submitted to the commission.
-Factors which may be considered in granting or denying such requests include, but are not limited to, serious illness of the individual or an immediate family member, prolonged military service, or an unreasonable shortage of manpower within the appointing agency.
+Factors which may be considered in granting or denying such requests include, but are not limited to, serious illness of the individual or an immediate family member, prolonged military service, or an unexpected shortage of manpower within the appointing agency.
 Based upon the emergency circumstances in any given case, the executive director may extend the required completion date.
 Extensions shall be for ninety days, absent a finding by the executive director that special circumstances exist for a longer extension.

-(F) In the event a peace officer or trooper is appointed by more than one agency, the agency responsible for documenting the training and eligibility for reimbursement shall be determined by order of priority as follows: (1) paid full-time, (2) paid part-time, and (3) unpaid.
 In the event a peace officer or trooper holds appointments of equal priority, the agency by which the peace officer or trooper was first appointed shall be the agency responsible for documenting the training and eligibility.

 Promulgated Under: 119.03